Weekend Project: The Best Way to Clean Your Pontoon Carpet

 Option 1: Commercial boat carpet stain remover

-Your best and most economical path is to find a stain remover that's safe and removes all types of stains.
+Your best and most economical path is to find a safe stain remover that removes all types of stains.

 Spray Nine Marine Cleaner (check price on Amazon) is a powerful and popular choice.
 Just make sure to read the directions, ingredients and any warnings.